 Artist Talk and FREE Plein Air Painting Workshop

-October 22nd 10am-12pm, Shawnee Mission Park - Shelter 3Join JCPRD's artist in residence, Kirsten Taylor, for an artist's talk and walk out to her temporary art piece, A Seat at the Table, located on the Orange Trail in Shawnee Mission Park culminating in a plein air art workshop with natural inks.
+This event was held on October 22, 2022 from 10am-12pm at Shawnee Mission Park - Shelter 3Join JCPRD's artist in residence, Kirsten Taylor, for an artist's talk and walk out to her temporary art piece, A Seat at the Table, located on the Orange Trail in Shawnee Mission Park culminating in a plein air art workshop with natural inks.
 This activity is FREE but registration is required.

 Johnson County Arts and Heritage Center Indoor Installation

-An indoor, fully accessible, installation inside the Johnson County Arts and Heritage Center lets viewers see the story and the process behind Kirsten Taylor's, A Seat at the Table through text, photos and a collection of the ceramic tiles Kirsten made for the installation in Shawnee Mission Park.
-The Johnson County Arts and Heritage Center is located at 8788 Metcalf Ave Overland Park, KS 66212 and is open Monday through Saturday 9am-5pm.
+An indoor, fully accessible, installation inside the Johnson County Arts and Heritage Center allowed viewers to see the story and the process behind Kirsten Taylor's, A Seat at the Table through text, photos and a collection of the ceramic tiles Kirsten made for the installation in Shawnee Mission Park.

 The goals for the Art and Natural Resources Residency are to: